lassedesignen - Fotolia

 When it comes to your channel marketing strategy, the days of relying solely on word of mouth are over.

-The rise of social networks and sophisticated digital marketing platforms has rewritten the channel marketing strategy rules, even for technology solution providers that still haven’t created a formal marketing plan.
-Increasingly, businesses are shaping their opinions about their various technology options long before an IT services firm ever makes contact with a decision-maker.
+The rise of social networks and sophisticated digital marketing platforms has rewritten the channel marketing strategy rules, even for channel companies that still haven't created a formal marketing plan.
+Increasingly, businesses are shaping their opinions about their various technology options long before an IT services firm ever makes contact with a decision-maker and channel selling commences.

 If your company is ready to get serious about its channel marketing strategy, here are seven best practices to consider:

-That’s when Dadian decided to put her expertise in Internet technology to work on behalf of her company.
+That's when Dadian decided to put her expertise in internet technology to work on behalf of her company.
 The executive team defined specific simple priorities and then put the HubSpot digital marketing platform to the test to generate leads for the company.
+HubSpot is an inbound marketing software company that offers a CRM system.

 "In the spirit of 'keeping it real,' we decided not to go full speed on all aspects of marketing," Dadian said.
 "Bringing it home made sense to us."